World AIDS Day — Dec. 1

-Significant advances in biomedical HIV research have been made in the fight against HIV/AIDS over the past few years which has accelerated the emergence of new biomedical HIV prevention options.
-However, evidence-based behavioral strategies which have been proven remain critical to achieving optimal prevention and treatment outcomes.
+Significant advances in biomedical HIV research have been made in the fight against HIV/AIDS over the past few years, which has accelerated the emergence of new biomedical HIV prevention options.
+However, evidence-based behavioral strategies that have been proven remain critical to achieving optimal prevention and treatment outcomes.

-Watch APA Chief Executive Officer Norman B. Anderson, PhD talk about the importance of behavior in prevention and disease management.
+Watch APA Chief Executive Officer Norman B. Anderson talk about the importance of behavior in prevention and disease management.

 The CDC now recommends routine HIV screening of adults, adolescents and pregnant women in health care settings in the United States.